Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Acknowledgments

 \section{Acknowledgments}

-We thank the Budapest-Marseille-Wuppertal collaboration for providing configurations and compute time on Juropa at J\"ulich Supercomputing Centre (JSC) where most of the results were computed.
-We would also like to acknowledge James Brannick (Pennsylvania State University) for his advice regarding the development of our multigrid method, especially the extension of the bootstrap setup to the QCD context.
-Further thanks go to Kalman Szab{\'o} (Bergische Universit\"at Wuppertal) for his support and counsel regarding the implementation of the multigrid solver and Wolfgang S{\"o}ldner (University of Regensburg) for his time spent discussing our code and helping out with the I/O-interfaces.
+We thank two anonymous referees for several valuable suggestions.
+We also thank the Budapest-Marseille-Wuppertal collaboration for providing configurations and compute time on Juropa.
+We would also like to acknowledge James Brannick (Pennsylvania State University) for his advice regarding the development of the multigrid method, Kalman Szab{\'o} (Ber\-gi\-sche Universit\"at Wuppertal) for his support with implementations, Wolfgang S{\"o}ldner (University of Regensburg) for his help with the I/O-interfaces, and Norbert Eicker (Bergische Universit\"at Wuppertal and JSC) for sharing his expertise on Juropa.